1959 Pontiac Facts, Figures, and Specifications

-Bill Mitchell’s design of the 1959 Pontiacs was very radical, and many of the styling cues would return beginning in 1961 and designate Pontiacs for years to come.
+Major styling changes were made for 1959 Pontiacs under GM styling chief Bill Mitchell.
+These included lower, longer bodies with more interior room and a new twin grille theme.
+Mitchell’s design of the 1959 Pontiacs was very radical, yet many of the styling cues would return beginning in 1961 and define the Pontiac look for years to come.

 For 1959, major styling changes occurred.
 These included lower, longer bodies with more interior room, a new twin grille-theme, twin-fin rear fenders, ‘V’-contour hoods, increased glass area and flat, rear over-hanging roofs on 4-door “Vista” hardtops.
 The old Chieftain line was renamed, adopting the previous hardtop name term “Catalina,” which now became as series name.